Lachlan-Mayne/english-notes/Lachlan's editing space/UoW notes.md

 ## The 3 categories of business analytics
-What has happened - Descriptive analytics: tracks key performance indicators to understand the present state of a business What could happen - Pre
+What has happened - Descriptive analytics: tracks key performance indicators to understand the present state of a business What could happen - Predictive analytics: analyses trend data to assess the likelihood of future outcomes What should happen - Prescriptive analytics: uses past performance to generate recommendations about how to handle similar situations in future

+## Big data